Paul Deighton, Baron Deighton: Honours

 In 2012, Deighton received the Olympic Order from Count Jacques Rogge, and received the Paralympic Order from the International Paralympic Committee.

 Deighton was appointed Knight Commander of the Order of the British Empire in the 2013 New Years Honours for services to the London 2012 Olympic and Paralympic Games.

 Personal life

 Deighton and his wife met whilst working at Goldman Sachs.
 They have two adult sons.
-Deighton likes sport, supporting Arsenal F.C.
+Deighton supports Arsenal F.C.